 Society has made significant strides in the fight against heart disease.
-Mortality from cardiovascular diseases reduced by 71.1 percent from 1968 to 2016.1 However, there is more work to be done.
-Cardiovascular diseases, which includes stroke, claim the life of a woman about every 80 seconds.
+Mortality from cardiovascular diseases reduced by 71.1 percent from 1968 to 2016.

 Many Women Unaware of Personal Heart Health Risk Factors

 Most women recognize the high stakes associated with heart disease, but many are unaware of their own risk.
 More than 90 percent of women responding to a recent Morning Consult survey, commissioned by CVS Health, indicated that they believed heart-related conditions are a serious issue.
 However, only 1 in 6 were aware of their cholesterol levels, blood sugar levels, body mass index, or waist circumference.
 These personal health numbers, along with blood pressure, have important implications for heart health.